kubernetes/kubernetes/docs/proposals/service-catalog.md

 ### Easy linking of a Service to a Deployable resource

-A user has developed an application that uses with a database.
+A user has developed an application that uses a database.
 The user doesn't want to hard-code the URL to the database, because that would be brittle and require rebuilding the application if the database coordinates change.
 Instead, the user wants to be able to create the application and link it to a database service.
 A typical sequence for this use case in a Platform as a Service (PaaS) might look like:

-1. user asks PaaS to create a new application A
+1. User asks PaaS to create a new application A
-2. user asks PaaS to add a database to application A
+2. User asks PaaS to add a database to application A
-3. user pushes code to application A
+3. User pushes code to application A
 4. PaaS builds and deploys application A
 5. Application A starts up, connecting to the database by looking up a well-known, predefined environment variable for the database's URL which was injected and set by the PaaS